YudakovAlex/HandyApps/README.md

 # HandyApps
-Small scripts that I find helpful or handy
+Small scripts that I find handy at work or otherwise